/*

 <<link "B. Don't prime.
 Save the fluid.
 Cycle the system only if and when you actually see ice."
 "Dec3B">><<set $pathArray to $pathArray.concat(["Dec3: B (save fluid)"])>><</link>>

-<<link "C. Ground-prime for 30 seconds only — fluid on the panels before takeoff but minimal total use."
+<<link "C. Ground-prime for 30 seconds only.
+Fluid on the panels before takeoff, minimal total spend."
 "Dec3C">><<set $pathArray to $pathArray.concat(["Dec3: C (brief ground prime)"])>><</link>>

-<<link "D. Cancel — 85% fluid isn't full, and you want full for this flight."
+<<link "D. Cancel.
+85% fluid isn't full, and you want full for this flight."
 "Dec3D">><<set $pathArray to $pathArray.concat(["Dec3: D (cancel over TKS %)"])>><</link>><<set $fikiMisused to true>>

 <<set $badchoices to $badchoices + 1>>